Standard Operating Procedures are designed to be shared with members and new member applicants in the interests of transparency

 |SAWC:||ADCH’s Standards and Animal Welfare Committee, which has delegated authority from the Trustees to make decisions on Membership.|

 Further guidance can be obtained from ADCH staff ([email protected])

-8. A report based on self-assessment forms received will be presented to ADCH’s Standards and Animal Welfare Committee (SAWC).
-The report will include all areas of non-compliance highlighted by members.
+8. A report based on assessment forms received, will be prepared for SAWC.
+The report will include all areas of non-compliance highlighted by members and external assessors.

 10. For non-compliant members, remedial action plans from the assessment form will be reviewed by SAWC and further discussion may take place regarding the scale and implementation time frame of plans.
-If a non-compliant member has not submitted remedial action plans as part of their assessment SAWC may recommend to the Board of Trustees that their membership be terminated.
+If a non-compliant member has not submitted remedial action plans as part of their assessment, SAWC may recommend to the Board of Trustees that their membership be terminated, as per SOP 7.

-11. For members with multiple sites, please refer to SOP4 for guidance on number of sites to be self-assessed.
+11. For members with multiple sites, please refer to SOP4 for guidance on the process for external assessment.